dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 to need to find some other motivation for sticking through it if you want to finish.

-At the same time, make sure you know what the alternatives are.
+If you're in a PhD program, but you're not aiming for a faculty position, and you don't want to teach, make sure you know what the alternatives are.
 You don't need a PhD to get an interesting job in industry, for whatever definition of "interesting" you want.
 Consider what you are going to do after you defend---do you need to have defended to have access the opportunities you want?
 There's certainly intrinsic value simply in finishing a PhD, but opportunity cost is also incredibly real, and the process can be isolating, demeaning, and disheartening.

 For me, I stuck through it because I was proud of the work we were doing.
 I thought we had a positive impact on the security of the Internet as a whole.